For the Crust:

 For the Pie Filling:

-You may peel the apples if you like – I do not, on the assumption that it sometimes adds color as well as vitamins.
+You may peel the apples if you like – I do not, on the assumption that it sometimes adds color as well as vitamins and I use organic apples only.
 Cut the apples into quarters and core them.
 Then slice them into small slices, even chunks if you prefer, into a large bowl.
 Add lemon juice and zest.
 Mix flour, sugar, and coriander and pour over sliced apples and blackberries.

 Line an 8” or 9” glass pie plate with one crust, removing the wax paper, being careful not to tear any holes in the crust.
 Add the apples/blackberries, taking care that there is not much space between the apple pieces – you need not place the pieces individually, but try to fill the pie plate carefully.